Skip to main content

 Three shapes of value, on the same runtime.

-Decisions, promises, accounts, processes — all typed, all queryable, all current.
-Humans browse it, agents ground on it, new docs flow in.
-The institutional memory that doesn't leave when employees do.
+Choices, promises, places, events — all typed, all queryable, all current.
+Humans browse the lore, agents ground on it, new world fiction flows in.
+The shared world doesn't reset between sessions.

-Sales, support, ops, knowledge — each a focused agent, all sharing the same memory graph.
+Companions, guides, rivals, side characters — each its own personality, all sharing the same memory of the player and the world.
 The handoff between them is instant because there's no handoff: they're all looking at the same picture.

-Whatever they told sales, the support agent already knows.
-Whatever they told support last quarter, the renewal agent has in mind.
-Across reps, channels, and months — one memory of the relationship.
+Whatever they told the in-app concierge, the partner-app advisor already knows.
+Whatever they told the host last month, the channel agent has in mind.
+Across surfaces, channels, and months — one memory of the relationship.

 Shape of the API

-Sales agent records a Decision.
-Support agent reads it on the next conversation.
+Guide NPC records the player's choice.
+Companion reads it the next time they meet.
 The runtime handles typing, source anchoring, conflict resolution, and recency decay.

 • knowledgeBase: true — read from project KB